 Summary:

-The Bronson Community School District in Michigan is home to two elementary schools, Ryan Elementary School and Anderson Elementary School, both serving students in grades 3-5 and K-2, respectively.
-While the schools share similar characteristics, they face common challenges in academic performance and student well-being.
+The Bronson Community School District in Michigan is home to two elementary schools, Ryan Elementary School and Anderson Elementary School, which serve students from kindergarten through 5th grade.

 Thank you for your feedback!